DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ## Aside: Using Aurelia with Auth0

 Auth0 issues [JSON Web Tokens](http://jwt.io/introduction) on every login for your users.
-This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), user management, support for social (Facebook, Github, Twitter, etc.), enterprise (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.
+This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), user management, support for social (Facebook, GitHub, Twitter, etc.), enterprise (Active Directory, LDAP, SAML, etc.), and your own database of users with just a few lines of code.

 You can use [Lock](https://auth0.com/docs/libraries/lock) to integrate [Auth0](https://auth0.com) with Aurelia as well and avoid having to deal with authentication!